jpritikin/coach/content/docs/me/misc.md

 # Miscellaneous

-Mencken defined Puritanism as "the haunting fear that someone, somewhere, might be happy." 🤦
+H. L. Mencken defined Puritanism as "the haunting fear that someone, somewhere, might be happy." 🤦

 ## Journalism